 News This Week

 All are invited to be part of the Immanuel walking group – a group that meets every Monday morning from 8:00am-9:00am to walk in different places around our beautiful community, getting some exercise, enjoying God’s creation, and having opportunity for conversation and fellowship.
-This Monday, July 28th, we will meet in the parking lot next to the entrance of the Loveland Recycle Center on Wilson just north of First Street.
+This Monday, September 22nd, all are invited to meet at the parking lot on 57th st. , just a little to the east on Taft.
 If you have questions, contact Jim Found (inquirer.jim@gmail.com, 970-663-5490).

 Upcoming Events